Sky Living: Programming

 The channel was mainly aimed at women aged between 25 and 45, broadcasting films, dramas, chat shows, quiz shows and soap operas.
 Most of its original programming came from the programme libraries of Thames Television and the BBC.
 A unique aspect was the repeats of programmes such as Kilroy, Good Morning with Anne and Nick, and Floyd, which were all shown within a week of being transmitted on mainstream television.

 In addition, the channel produced its own programmes, including a weekday flagship lifestyle show Live at Three, as well as various agony-style shows which were broadcast in the early afternoon or late at night.

 In 2001, the channel helped to launch a whole new genre of paranormal programming with such shows as Crossing Over with John Edward, 6ixth Sense with Colin Fry, Scream Team, Jane Goldman Investigates, Dead Famous, I'm Famous and Frightened! and Most Haunted, which continued to be popular.
 The channel has also aired Yvette Fielding's Most Haunted and Most Haunted Live!, in which Fielding and the team, that at one point included medium Derek Acorah, investigate haunted locations in the UK and abroad.
 The show had brought some of the channel's biggest ratings to date.

 The channel also launched a number of successful US television shows in the UK market.
-Past successes include Americas Next Top Model, Charmed, Will & Grace, Queer Eye for the Straight Guy, Miss Match, The Golden Girls, Joan of Arcadia, CSI: Crime Scene Investigation, CSI: Miami, Just Shoot Me!, Boston Legal, Criminal Minds, Blindspot, Grey's Anatomy, Ghost Whisperer, The L Word, Men in Trees and the Australian comedy Kath & Kim.
+Past successes include America's Next Top Model, Charmed, Will & Grace, Queer Eye for the Straight Guy, Miss Match, The Golden Girls, Joan of Arcadia, CSI: Crime Scene Investigation, CSI: Miami, Just Shoot Me!, Boston Legal, Criminal Minds, Blindspot, Grey's Anatomy, Ghost Whisperer, The L Word, Men in Trees and the Australian comedy Kath & Kim.
 In 2008, the channel also debuted the first seasons of Army Wives, Lipstick Jungle, Private Practice, and Viva Laughlin.

 Brian Dowling was put forward as one of the public figures to represent the channel – by presenting programming including Celebrity Extra, Trolley Dollies, and a spin-off to I'm Famous and Frightened!.
 Later, fellow Big Brother contestant Jade Goody became the channel's newest public face, with three different shows devoted to her life, Jade's Salon, Just Jade and Jade's PA, but in January 2007, she was dropped due to the racism row on Celebrity Big Brother.
 In 2009, when Jade discovered that she had terminal cancer, the channel acquired the exclusive rights to film a documentary through her final days followed by the show producing two-hour-long tribute shows a week after her death followed by a further two tribute shows in 2010 and 2011.

 Other reality TV stars which hosted programmes on the channel at this time included Abigail Clancy, the runner up of Britain's Next Top Model (cycle 2) and model Katie Price.